A Saucerful of Secrets (instrumental): Background

+The group split the track into three sections that could be recorded independently and subsequently mixed together.
+Recording began on April 3 on the first two parts of track, which was re-recorded two days later.
+A first attempt at the third section was made at this time, but re-recorded on 9 April, with overdubs added the next day.
+The whole piece was mixed on 23-24 April and 1 May.

 The song was Gilmour's first songwriting credit with Pink Floyd.
 On the original vinyl and early CD issues, his name was misspelled as "Gilmore".
 This was corrected with the remastered version released in 1994.

 Structure

 Although the song is listed on all pressings of the album as "A Saucerful of Secrets", some pressings of Ummagumma break the piece into four different sections.
 The first part, "Something Else", was logged as "Richard's Rave Up" when the song was recorded at EMI Studios.
 The second part was recorded as "Nick's Boogie" before being retitled as "Syncopated Pandemonium", while the last part is titled "Celestial Voices".
-Roger Waters once stated in a Rolling Stone interview that the song was about a battle and the aftermath.
+Waters once stated that the song was about a battle and the aftermath.
 "Something Else" represents the setup of the battle.
 "Syncopated Pandemonium" represents the actual battle.
 "Storm Signal" represents the view of the dead after the battle has ended, and "Celestial Voices" represents the mourning of the dead.